openshift/assisted-test-infra/README.md

 ## Usage

 There are different options to use test-infra, which can be found in the makefile.

+## Adding a new e2e flow

+Documentation about guidelines on how to create a new e2e test can be found [here](GUIDE.md#adding-a-new-e2e-flow)

 ## Full flow cases